-Generic Name Mebendazole Dosage form/strengths Oral suspension: 100mg/5ml Tablets: 100mg, 500mg Route of administration Oral Pharmacologic category Anthelmintic ATC: P02CA01 Indications Intestinal nematode infection: Treatment of patients $\geq 2$ years of age with GI infections.
-Dosage Regimen Dosing: Adult, Adolescents and children &gt; 2 years Ancylostoma duodenale or Necator americanus (hookworm) or Ascariasis (roundworm): Oral: 100 mg twice daily for 3 days or 500 mg as a single dose.
+Generic Name Mebendazole Dosage form/strongths Oral suspension: 100mg/5ml form/strengths Route of Tablets: 100mg, 500mg administration Oral Pharmacologic Anthelmintic category ATC: P02CA01 Indications Intestinal nematode infection: Treatment of patients ≥2 years of age with GI infections.
+Dosage Dosing: Adult, Adolescents and children > 2 years Regimen Ancylostoma duodenale or Necator americanus (hookworm) or Ascariasis (roundworm): Oral: 100 mg twice daily for 3 days or 500 mg as a single dose.
 Repeat in 3 weeks if not cured with initial treatment.
 Trichuriasis (whipworm): Oral: 100 mg twice daily for 3 days; repeat in 3 weeks if not cured with initial treatment.
-Enterobiasis (pinworm): Oral: 100 mg as a single dose; repeat in 2 weeks Dosage adjustment Dosing: Renal Impairment: There are no dosage adjustments needed Dosing: Hepatic Impairment: Mebendazole undergoes extensive hepatic metabolism; use with caution as systemic exposure may be increased.
-Contra- indications Hypersensitivity to mebendazole or any component of the formulation Adverse Drug Reactions Gastrointestinal: Abdominal pain, anorexia, diarrhea, flatulence, nausea, vomiting Hepatic: Hepatitis Monitoring Parameters Periodic hematologic, hepatic, and renal function; check for helminth ova in feces within 3-4 weeks following the initial therapy Drug Interactions Risk X: Avoid combination Metronidazole (Systemic) Pregnancy and Lactation pregnancy category C Mebendazole is poorly excreted into breastmilk and poorly absorbed orally.
+Enterobiasis (pinworm): Oral: 100 mg as a single dose; repeat in 2 weeks Dosage Dosing: Renal Impairment: adjustment There are no dosage adjustments needed Dosing: Hepatic Impairment: Mebendazole undergoes extensive hepatic metabolism; use with caution as systemic exposure may be increased.
+Contra- Hypersensitivity to mebendazole or any component of the formulation indications Adverse Drug Reactions Gastrointestinal: Abdominal pain, anorexia, diarrhea, flatulence, nausea, vomiting Hepatic: Hepatitis Monitoring Periodic hematologic, hepatic, and renal function; check for helminth ova in feces within 3-4 Parameters weeks following the initial therapy Drug Risk X: Avoid combination Interactions Metronidazole (Systemic) Pregnancy and pregnancy category C Lactation Mebendazole is poorly excreted into breastmilk and poorly absorbed orally.
 Reports on the use of mebendazole during breastfeeding have found no adverse reactions in breastfed infants.
 Administration Administer with or without food.
 Tablets may be chewed, swallowed whole, or crushed and mixed with food.
 Refer to manufacturer PIL if there are specific considerations.
-Warnings/ Precautions Concerns related to adverse effects: Bone marrow suppression: Neutropenia and agranulocytosis have been reported with high doses and prolonged use.
+Warnings/ Precautions Concerns related to adverse effects: Precautions Bone marrow suppression: Neutropenia and agranulocytosis have been reported with high doses and prolonged use.
+Manitor CRC if used at higher doses or for a prolonged duration. doses and prolonged use.
 Monitor CBC if used at higher doses or for a prolonged duration.
-Disease-related concerns: Hepatic impairment: Use with caution; systemic exposure may be increased with hepatic impairment.
-Special populations: Pediatric: Experience with use in children &lt;2 years of age is limited; convulsions have been reported postmarketing in pediatric patients &lt;1 year.
-Storage Store at 20°C to 25°C Refer to manufacturer PIL if there are specific considerations.
+Disease-related concerns: Hepatic impairment: Use with caution; systemic exposure may be increased.
+Special populations: Pediatric: Experience with use in children <2 years of age is limited; convulsions have been reported postmarketing in pediatric patients <1 year.
+Storage Store at 20°C to 25°C. Refer to manufacturer PIL if there are specific considerations.